- Who We Are

 How does your work push forward or contribute to CERA’s mission and agenda?

-Words of Wisdom & Inspiration to our CERA members!
+Words of Wisdom & Inspiration to CERA Members and Others:

-Thank you for sharing with us your passions & commitment to social justice!
+Thank you Dominique for sharing your passions & commitment to social justice!

 Join from PC, Mac, Linux, iOS or Android: https://scu.zoom.us/j/375758797